pellegrino/dotfiles/README.md

 #### Irssi
  * Create the service daemon for listening to notifications

+#### Vim GIST

+You have to export in your .bashrc file both variables GITHUB\_USER and GITHUB\_TOKEN.
+Since those are sensitive data, its not a good idea to share this information publicly

 ### Mac OSX
  * Install homebrew
  * Install XCode